 In practical terms, the sixth card represents the external manifestation of our emotions, the signals we transmit.

-Beri’ah is associated to the alchemical stage called Citrinitas.
+Beri’ah is associated with the alchemical stage called Citrinitas.

 7 – Our thoughts.

-The 7th card represent the alchemical process called Multiplication.
+The 7th card represents the alchemical process called Multiplication.

 Multiplication is the operation by which the powder of Projection has its power multiplied.